-The Victorian government has recently expanded the (ASVET) program by introducing a range of measures that have increased accredited training places, broadened eligibility, lowered fees, and made a wider range of subsidised accredited courses available to eligible asylum seekers, including access to all courses offered through the Free TAFE for Priority Courses initiative.
+The Victorian Government has expanded the ASVET program to include a range of measures that have increased choice in training providers, broadened eligibility, lowered fees and made a wider range of subsidised accredited courses available for eligible asylum seekers, including access to all courses offered through the Free TAFE for Priority Courses initiative.

-As part of the ASVET program, asylum seekers have been able to enrol within TAFEs and Learn Local Registered Training Organisations.
-As of late-2021, asylum seekers within the program can now self-enrol at ‘private’ Registered Training Organisations (RTOs).
-This ensures that ASVET participants can identify their own preferred provider and engage in Skills First-funded training-to-employment pathways themselves.
+Under the ASVET program, asylum seekers have been able to enrol at TAFEs and courses offered by Learn Local providers.
+Asylum seekers within the program can also self-enrol at private and government-contracted registered training organisations (RTOs).
+This ensures that asylum seekers can identify their own preferred provider and engage in Skills First-funded training-to-employment pathways themselves.

-Enrolment staff within these ‘private’ RTOs would be authorised to conduct a Visa Entitlement Verification Online (VEVO) check and retain this as evidence in lieu of a referral form, as is currently the case with TAFEs and Learn Local RTOs.
+Enrolment staff within these RTOs would be authorised to conduct a Visa Entitlement Verification Online (VEVO) check and retain this as evidence instead of a referral form, as is currently the case with TAFEs and Learn Local RTOs.

 Why is the ASVET program being funded?

 The Victorian Government is committed to addressing disadvantage and promoting equity.
-This includes helping asylum seekers who have significant challenges, including limited resources to reconnect with education and training.
-The Government is supporting asylum seekers, refugees and recent migrants by providing access to Skills First funding and the ability to enrol in Free TAFE courses, ensuring they are exempt from the citizenship requirements to subsidised training.
+This includes helping asylum seekers who encountered significant barriers to participating in education and training.
+The Victorian Government currently supports asylum seekers, refugees and migrants by providing access to Skills First-funded training and access to Free TAFE courses, ensuring that these learners are exempt from the citizenship requirements to subsidised training.

-The purpose of the ASVET program is to provide broader pathways and education and training opportunities for people seeking asylum that currently reside in Victoria.
-This is to help asylum seekers gain the skills and qualifications needed to enter the labour market and secure viable and sustainable employment to develop economic independence.
+The purpose of the ASVET program is to provide broader pathways to education and training opportunities for people seeking asylum who currently reside in Victoria.
+This is to assist asylum seekers to gain the skills and qualifications needed to enter the labour market and secure viable and sustainable employment that leads to economic independence.